Understanding Digital Footprints

 Old posts can resurface and affect your reputation or affect your employability.

-Managing and Minimizing Your Digital Footprint
+Minimizing Your Digital Footprint

 Your entire digital history can’t be erased but with good practices, you can begin to take control of your future.
 Being mindful of things such as your social media posts, online engagement, or managing your privacy settings can help reduce your digital footprint.